-We are a small team of artists and makers working from our studios in and around Melbourne, Australia.
+We are a small team of artists and makers working from our studios in Melbourne and Geelong, Australia.

-Our focus is on both community wellbeing and environmental sustainability.
+Our core focus is dually on community wellbeing and environmental sustainability.
 We use our creative and compassionate skills to create thoughtful products and clothing with conscience.
 This in turn allows us to support charities that have a positive social and environmental impact.

 We care about our community and want to use our skills to help slow the spread of Covid-19, so we are stitching up masks just as quickly as we can.
 After that demand decreases, our goal is to combine our individual skills in sustainable fashion, textiles, design, art and photography to continue making sustainable garments and ethical products within our thriving creative community in Melbourne.

 For now though, all of our efforts are currently directed at producing DHHS compliant reusable cloth face masks for our customers nation-wide.
 If you have a request for a specially tailored face mask, please get in touch with us via firstname.lastname@example.org - Thank you for your support.

 Our Founder & Creative Director, Jess, was recently asked about Mask Planet’s “reason for being”.
 She noted three main reasons for founding the business, and we thought it might be nice to share those with our customers here: